paridaabhishek/Alpacatrade/README.md

 # Alpacatrade
-This repository is the POC state .
+This repository is in the POC state .
 The main target is to create a BOT which will trade and generate a good amount of return which I will use to give back to the society .
 The target to productionize the process is by end of 2022.If anyone wants to join hands, very welcome.
 Also anyone can use my code for a good purpose.

 Target achived till now.